 Phase 1 - Graduate School Chats.
 In the first phase, applicants will have a thirty-minute one-on-one chat with one of our mentors.
 These chats will provide perspective to applicants wondering if graduate school is right for them, and demystify the application process.

 Phase 2 - Application Feedback.
 In the second phase, applicants will receive early feedback on their Statement of Purpose and CV.
 They may share any information about their identity and research interests that they’d like considered when matching their application materials with a mentor for review.

 You can register to participate with this form!
-We’re looking forward to all the new connections we’ll get to make along the way in this exciting first year of AIASP 🎉🎉
+We’re looking forward to all the new connections we’ll get to make along the way in this exciting second year of AIASP 🎉🎉

 Participation in AIASP is completely separate from the official graduate application process and therefore does not guarantee admission to the program.
 Information will be aggregated and anonymized to evaluate the impact of this program, but individual responses will be deleted at the end of this application cycle.
 Mentors will not review the applicant’s official application, and the applicant’s participation in AIASP will not be disclosed to the admissions committee or any faculty members.

 You can choose to either participate in Phase 1 and/or Phase 2 (details above) depending on the time you are willing to commit.
 About 2-3 hours per student if participating in both phases.